State of emergency declared in Charlottesville ahead of anniversary

 "Virginia continues to mourn the three Virginians who lost their lives in the course of the demonstrations a year ago," Northam said.
 "We hope the anniversary of those events passes peacefully."

 Resources from the Virginia Department of Emergency Management, Virginia State Police, Virginia Department of Health and Virginia National Guard will be present in Charlottesville over the weekend.
-The declaration will also allocate $2 million to pay for the response, according to the governor's office.
+The declaration, which was issued Wednesday, will also allocate $2 million to pay for the response, according to the governor's office.

-Last year, a group of white nationalists descended onto Charlottesville for the Unite the Right rally, spurred by the city's plans to remove a Confederate statue from a local park.
+The 2017 event in Charlottesville stemmed from a gathering of white nationalists and alt-right supporters who formed the "Unite the Right" rally.
+The outward purpose of the rally was to protest the city's plans to remove a statue of Gen. Robert E. Lee, who led the Confederate army during the Civil War, from a local park.

-Heyer was killed and several others injured when a driver plowed through a crowd of counterprotesters.
+Heyer, a counter-protester, was killed and several others were injured when a driver plowed through a crowd of people.

 State of emergency declared in Charlottesville ahead of anniversary